ddd-Makbema/ankiBowl/README.md

 2. Input 2055492159 into the text box labeled Code and press the OK button to proceed.
 3. Restart Anki when prompted to do so in order to complete the installation of Anki-Connect.

+Here you choose which version you need. <br />
+ankiBowl sends the cards to "ankiConnect" <br />
+ankiBowl_ian sends the cards to "Quiz Bowl" <br />
+ankiBowl_configurable sends the cards to wherever you choose<br />

 4. Download [ankiBowl.exe](ankiBowl.exe)
 5. run it and follow the instructions